-For that very reason, this article will entail everything and provide an in-depth view of WooCommerce – how to use it – and what you can do with such power and control.
+This article will entail everything and provide an in-depth view of WooCommerce – how to use it – and what you can do with such power and control.
+In particular, we will also show you how to set up WooCommerce Shipping in no time.

 A little bit of history first